-Although forcing account registration can improve repurchase sales, the downside is that customers perceive it as a barrier, which makes them leave your site without even purchasing a single product.
+Although forcing account registration can improve repeat sales, the downside is that some customers see it as a barrier, which makes them leave your site without even purchasing a single product.

-To tackle this, you might enable guest checkout on your eCommerce store for those who are in a hurry.
-With MonsterInsights, you can enable individual eCommerce customer tracking and compare guest checkout against login checkout.
+To fix this, you might want to enable guest checkout on your eCommerce store for those who are in a hurry or don’t want to sign up yet.
+Then, with MonsterInsights, you could enable logged in customer tracking and compare guest checkout against logged-in checkout.

 That said, emphasizing guest checkout wouldn’t be a good strategy in the long run for customer retention.